- Mission, Vision & Values

 BOARD OF DIRECTORS

-THE OLYMPIC MUSEUM NETWORK
+THE OLYMPIC MUSEUMS NETWORK

 Founded in 2006, in Lausanne, Switzerland, the Olympic Museums Network (OMN) was established with 11 founding members, with the aim of finding ways of working together on useful synergies and joint projects to improve the quality of Olympic movement exhibitions and increase the transfer of knowledge among member museums.